marcwrobel/jbanking/README.md

 </dependency>
 ```

-Then you just have to use the jbanking API.
+Then you can use the jbanking API.

 ```java
 // Get ISO country information